-Creative, analytic and thinking abilities are expanded in students through studying texts5, including literary and non-literary texts.
-The canon and wealth of local literature provides students with rich sources of exemplary and regular language usage.
-They encompass a wide range of subjects and linguistic styles; aspects that help students as they develop their language skills.
-Public attitudes and/or attitudes of the students themselves are revealed through studying various literary works.
+Creative, analytic and thinking abilities are expanded in students through studying texts4, including literary and non-literary texts.
+The canon of Irish literature provides students with rich sources of exemplary and regular language usage.
+They encompass a wide range of subjects and linguistic styles;